stevsharp/InMemoryEventBus/README.md

 Dependencies
 This project makes use of the following dependencies:

-mediaR - A simple mediator implementation in .NET.
+MediatR - A simple mediator implementation in .NET.
 It provides support for the CQRS (Command Query Responsibility Segregation) pattern.
 System.Channels - The System.Channels namespace contains types for implementing producer-consumer scenarios.